johannthorir/holdmybeer/README.md

 Supports the JSON Merge Patch standard: https://datatracker.ietf.org/doc/html/rfc7396 - merge patch documents have media type "application/merge-patch+json"

+## Data persistance.

+The deamon reads "holdmybeer.json" from the current directory at startup and writes the document in memory to the file when exiting or when receiving SIGHUP.

 ## Copyright
 Copyright (C) 2014,2024 Jóhann Þórir Jóhannsson.
 All rights reserved.